xaviarias/small-bank/README.md

 ## TODO

-* Fix Java Beans Validation on services and endpoints.
+* Fix Java Bean Validation on services and endpoints.
 * Fix account deposit, transfer and withdrawal on Testnet.
 * Integrate with an external persistent key vault (e.g. Hashicorp Vault).
+* Implement missing unit and integration tests.